inspiringsource/aws-solutions-architect/docs/Personal-notes/Compare-AWS-database.md

 - Amazon Anthena analyzes data in Amazon S3 using standard SQL.
 - Amazon Aurora is a fully managed relational database service (RDS).
-- Amazon DynamoDB is a fully managed NoSQL database service.
 - Amazon ElastiCache is a fully managed in-memory cache service.
 - Amazon Kinesis allows you to collect, process, and analyze real-time, streaming data.
 - Amazon RDS is a fully managed relational database service.